JuliaDiff/TaylorSeries.jl/docs/src/userguide.md

 [`Taylor1([::Type{Float64}], order::Int)`](@ref), which is a
 shortcut to define the independent variable of a Taylor expansion, of given type and order (the default is `Float64`).
-This is one of the easiest ways to work with the package.
+Defining the independen variable in advance is one of the easiest ways to use the package.

 The usual arithmetic operators (`+`, `-`, `*`, `/`, `^`, `==`) have been
 extended to work with the [`Taylor1`](@ref) type, including promotions that involve `Number`s.
-The operations return a valid Taylor expansion of maximum order.
-This is apparent in the last example below, where the answer is beyond the order of the expansion.
+The operations return a valid Taylor expansion, consistent with the order of the series.
+This is apparent in the one-before-last example below, where the fist non-zero coefficient is beyond the order of the expansion, and hence the result is zero.

 ```@repl userguide
 t*(3t+2.5)